GSP

 CURLcode curl_easy_setopt(CURL *handle, CURLOPT_HSTS_CTRL, long bitmask);

-HSTS (HTTP Strict Transport Security) means that an HTTPS server can instruct the client to not contact it again over clear-text HTTP for a certain period into the future. libcurl will then automatically redirect HTTP attempts to such hosts to instead use HTTPS.
+HSTS (HTTP Strict Transport Security) means that an HTTPS server can instruct the client to not contact it again over clear-text HTTP for a certain period into the future. libcurl then automatically redirects HTTP attempts to such hosts to instead use HTTPS.
 This is done by libcurl retaining this knowledge in an in-memory cache.

 Populate the long bitmask with the correct set of features to instruct libcurl how to handle HSTS for the transfers using this handle.